MicrosoftDocs/minecraft-creator/creator/Documents/PackagingAWorldTemplate.md

 ![Folder structure of the whole world template](Media/PackagingAWorldTemplate/folderstructure.png)

+> [!IMPORTANT]
+> The default max file path allowed within Windows 10 is 260 characters.
+Please be mindful when setting up your folder directory and to use shorthand naming conventions if you are close to the character limit.

 ## manifest.json

 Create a JSON file named `manifest.json` that defines your content as a world template.